cloudflare/cloudflare-docs/content/zaraz/reference/settings.md

 ## Workflow

 Allows you to choose between working in Real-time or Preview & Publish modes.
 By default, Zaraz instantly publishes all changes you make in your account.
-Choosing Preview & Pulish lets you test your settings before comitting to them.
+Choosing Preview & Pulish lets you test your settings before committing to them.
 Refer to [Preview mode](/zaraz/advanced/preview-mode/) for more information.

 ## Web API